MiklagårdArts is a change-maker platform, enabler, and connector to promote transnational and transcultural collaborations.

 Linkedin

-Based in Helsinki, Ceyda Berk-Söderblom is an independent curator, cultural entrepreneur, manager and festival programmer with more than 20 years of experience.
+Based in Helsinki and Lund, Ceyda Berk-Söderblom is an independent curator, cultural entrepreneur, manager, festival programmer and DEI expert with more than 20 years of experience.
 She has worked with diverse cultures as the programmer of international festivals with close ties to world-known institutions, orchestras, artists, and ensembles.
 Ceyda has an extensive international professional network and specialist knowledge in programming, curating, cultural branding, co-creation, fundraising, sponsorship, advocacy and lobbying.

 Ceyda is originally from Izmir -historically Smyrna-, an 8500-year-old city located on the Aegean coast of Turkey.
 Being born and raised in a city right in the middle of historical landmarks such as Ephesus, Pergamon, Sardis, and Klazomenai, she has been constantly surrounded by culture.
 She grew up in a cosmopolitan family and has always been fascinated by complex and fluid social identities.